-The Scholarship Fund Committee has contacted our past recipients to see where they are now.
-Here are their stories.
+The Scholarship Committee has contacted some past recipients to see where they are now.
+Here are a few stories.
 We are extremely gratified to know that our scholarship awards have had such a significant impact on the lives of such deserving women.
-Please read on…

-Dorene was our first scholarship winner and has a 4.0 average in the Master’s Program in adult education at Cleveland State University.
-Our scholarship helped Dorene complete her Bachelor’s Degree at Ursuline College, where she held top honors and was one of the first class of outstanding students on the Wall of Fame.
-Despite receiving a kidney and a heart transplant, Dorene is active in Newberg Heights city politics along with her work on her Master’s degree.
-I know we can all be proud of her!
+Dorene was our first scholarship winner and has a 4.0 average in the Masters Program in adult education at Cleveland State University.
+Our scholarship helped Dorene complete her Bachelors Degree at Ursuline College, where she held top honors and was one of the first class of outstanding students on the Wall of Fame.
+Despite receiving a kidney and a heart transplant, Dorene is active in Newberg Heights city politics along with her work on her Masters degree.
+We can all be proud of her!

 Wendy wrote us the following letter in May 2011.